Published by FutureTecEra

 Design and Creative Planning

-Prompt engineering is also useful for image ideas, visual briefs, brand concepts, presentation outlines, and creative directions.
-Instead of asking for a vague design, describe the subject, style, mood, colors, layout, and use case.
+Prompt engineering is also practical for image ideas, visual briefs, brand concepts, presentation outlines, and creative directions.
+Instead of asking for a vague design, describe the subject, style, mood, colors, layout, and intended use.

 Example: